 In the opinion of the Company, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for the fair presentation of its financial position and its results of operations, changes in stockholders' equity and cash flows.
-The condensed consolidated balance sheet at December 31, 2022 was derived from audited annual financial statements and does not contain all of the footnote disclosures from the annual financial statements.
-The accompanying unaudited condensed consolidated financial statements and related financial information should be read in conjunction with the audited consolidated financial statements and the related notes thereto for the fiscal year ended December 31, 2022 as included in the Company's Annual Report on Form 10-K.
+The condensed consolidated balance sheet at December 31, 2023 was derived from the audited annual financial statements and does not contain all of the footnote disclosures from the audited annual financial statements of the Company.
+The accompanying unaudited condensed consolidated financial statements and related financial information should be read in conjunction with the audited consolidated financial statements and the related notes thereto for the fiscal year ended December 31, 2023 as included in the Company's Annual Report on Form 10-K.